Date of Award

 A sample of 43 people was surveyed to examine their experience with activity tracking devices.
 A multi-regression analysis demonstrated significant results(R square=71.6% Sig level=0.012 N=43).
 The result indicates how individuals with different orientations likely to perceive the supportiveness of their devices and how likely they were to continue using or stop using their devices.
 Conclusion: understanding the principles of reinforcement techniques and the perceive supportiveness concept of self-determination theory provide insight into the strategies that instigate and maintain long-term usage of the activity tracking devices.

 Impelee, Mohammed Karim, "Exploring End User Experience: How Can We Achieve Lifelong Engagement With Physical Activity Tracking Devices?"
 (2015).
-Masters Theses.
+Masters Theses/Capstone Projects.
 5.